freeCodeCamp-2025-Summer-Hackathon/yellow-packet/frontend/README.md

 ### ShelterProfile.jsx
 - This page will be rendered when a user is viewing a shelter's profile.
 This will contain information regarding the shelter, including but not limited to: Name, time on that app, contact information, and a biography.
 - The shelter profile will have a pets grid here with the filter of {Shelter: this.shelter} associated with it.
-- The shelter should be able to edit its own profile.
+- The shelter should be able to edit its profile.
-- The shelter should be able to delete it's account and by proxy also delete all associated pets so they can remove themselves from the app.
+- The shelter should be able to delete its account and, by proxy, also delete all associated pets so they can remove themselves from the app.

 ### PetProfile.jsx
 - This page will be rendered when a user is viewing a pet.
 This will contain information regarding the pet, including but not limited to: Name, age, sex, type, breed/species (if applicable), related shelter, and a biography.
 - If a user is logged in as the shelter associated with the pet, they should also be able to edit and delete pets.

 ### Header.jsx
-- This is going to be rendered on all pages, keep it simple, functional.
+- This is going to be rendered on all pages, keep it simple and functional.
 - It should include a login/sign-out button and our PetMatch logo that takes us back to our Landing Page.
 - When a user is logged in, their profile picture will show up next to the sign-out button.
 Otherwise, this button will be for logging in.